Applying the “Gate Control Theory”

 Behavioral: Increase positive life activities, appropriately progressed exercise, healthy nutrition, recovery

-I hope this helped you understand pain better and feel empowered to change more things in your life that impact it.
+It’s not about one theory or analogy being right or wrong, but what makes sense for your brain.
+I hope this helped you understand persistent pain better and feel empowered to change more things in your life that impact it.
 If you need help decreasing your pain, reach out about individual sessions.